Skip to content

 The second treatment option is surgery.
 This is appropriate for dogs that are more severely affected (difficulty walking, unable to walk), dogs with severe pain, dogs where the symptoms are getting worse despite rest and medications, or dog where the symptoms improve but come back later.

-What is the Likelihood of Successful Treatment for IVDD in French Bulldogs?
+What Is the Likelihood of Successful Treatment for IVDD in French Bulldogs?

 Successful treatment is possible for the majority of French bulldogs with IVDD.
 There are a handful of factors that determine the likelihood of success.